copsTvFan/cops-episode-guide/guide.md

 Aired 1991-06-15.

-**Houston, TX 6** (Vehicle Fire Call) Cpl James Billinovich is called to help with the search for a fleeing vehicle.
+**Houston, TX 6**

+- (Vehicle Fire Call) Cpl James Bilinovich is called to help with the search for a fleeing vehicle.

 A body was found in the burned car in a foggy area and a tow truck is en route.

 ## CP-337

 Aired 1991-08-31.

-**Houston, TX 7** (9:24 PM Disturbance Call) Harris County Sheriff's Dept. -- Deputy Ron Leonard says he's in the city police who cover from county line to county line.
+**Houston, TX 7**

+- (9:24 PM Disturbance Call) Harris County Sheriff's Dept. -- Deputy Ron Leonard says he's in the city police who cover from county line to county line.
 Sometimes it takes a while for back up to get there so he talks and deals with people differently.
-Arrest for an elderly guard's beating;
+Arrest for an elderly guard's beating.
-suicide call.
+- (12:03 AM Attempted Suicide Call) Deputy Bubba Hunton.
+- (1:23 AM Stolen Vehicle Call) Deputy Richard King.

 ## CP-338

 Aired 1991-08-09.

-**Houston, TX 8** (1:35 AM Shooting Call) Harris County Sheriff's Dept. -- Deputy Michael Sieck says everything happens at night.
+**Houston, TX 8**

+- (1:35 AM Shooting Call) Harris County Sheriff's Dept. -- Deputy Michael Sieck says everything happens at night.
 When people drink, they get drunk and fight so he has to be the moderator, doctor, referee and psychologist.
 He wears lots of hats.
 There's a 217 call at an upstairs hotel room.
 He finds blood on the doorstep, a guy on the bed with his leg bleeding and a woman freaking out.
 They say it happened 30 minutes ago.
 A 5' 4" black man wearing all black weighing 170 pounds came up and just shot him.
 They got out of the car, the guy was on the stairs and pulled a gun on them wanting money.
 They try to get her to calm down and give her water.
 EMT arrives and says he has a fracture to his leg and will have to be airlifted out.
 They wrap him in a comforter, take him out, a Hermann Hospital helicopter lands and he is wheeled aboard.
   Mike says he doesn't think they got the full story, doesn't believe anything he hears and only half of what he sees.
 This job is always something new, you never get in a rut.
-You try to help someone and sometimes they blow up in your face, but you keep going. .
-(2:25 AM Man with a Gun Call) The call is that a woman has been shot and they are walking on Market.
+You try to help someone and sometimes they blow up in your face, but you keep going.
+- (2:25 AM Man with a Gun Call) Deputy Michael Sieck.
+The call is that a woman has been shot and they are walking on Market.
 He pulls up to the man and woman and when they see him they keep walking.
 He gets out and checks them.
   Melinda has a gun in her pocket.
 She says they were walking home to her mom's house.
 The guy threw his gun over a fence, she went to get it and a guy chased him.
 It is 2/19, she only met him 5 days ago.
 He threw the gun because they had a fight and she wouldn't give it back to him.
 There were 3 shots fired, but she says it wasn't fired.
 They can tell that it was fired, so she says she believes them.
 They pull the guy out of the cop car and he says the woman is his fiancé, the gun is his, they were arguing and he shot it in the air twice because he was mad and he threw it away.
 He is upset she is getting arrested.
 He wants to know how much it will cost.
 They are both arrested and are crying.
 He kisses her in the back in the cop of the car.
 Mike didn't expect her to have the gun and she could've shot him.
-(12:21 AM Assistance Call) Deputy Bubba Hinton says his mother and father gave him the nickname Bubba, a real Texas name, no one knows his real name and they all call him Bubba.
+- (12:21 AM Assistance Call) Deputy Bubba Hinton says his mother and father gave him the nickname Bubba, a real Texas name, no one knows his real name and they all call him Bubba.
 Deputy Victor Zigmont caught some black males trying to break into cars and apartments.
-He goes to help out and there are a bunch of officers on the scene.
+He goes to help out and there are a bunch of officers on the scene, including Deputy Michael Sieck.
 They find a pistol, a shotgun and a rifle in the thieves car.
 They saw one guy by an apartment with a screwdriver and caught the other one in a car.
 One guy says he was hitchhiking, they gave him the car and he's never been to jail.
 Deputy Ziggy chased the car doing 85mph, but the guy says they didn't run.
 He says there are others in his crew by the Stop N Go, so they go over there and look.
-A black guy in a trenchcoat is walking and runs off when he sees them.
+A black guy in a trench coat is walking and runs off when he sees them.
   He runs into the woods and ditches his coat.
 They catch him a couple blocks later, he asks what he's being arrested for and what did he do?
 They put him in the car and find there was a path he ran down while they floundered through the deep sticks in the back.

 ## CP-339

 Aired 1991-06-22.

-**London 1 Hour Special** (Parade) A marching band parades in front of Buckingham Palace.
+**London 1 Hour Special**

+(Parade) A marching band parades in front of Buckingham Palace.
 Cops watch and patrol.
 Sir Peter Imbert Commissioner says Scotland Yard is the HG of the metro police, it was formed in 1829 by Sir Robert Peel, SY has traditionally been it's HQ.

 ## CP-340